needle-tools/needle-engine-support/documentation/features-overview.md

 ### Animator

 The [Animator and AnimatorController ⇡](https://docs.unity3d.com/Manual/class-AnimatorController.html) components in Unity let you setup animations and define conditions for when and how to blend between them.
-We support exporting state machines, transitions and layers.
+We support exporting state machines, StateMachineBehaviours, transitions and layers.

-> **Note**: Sub-states, Blend Trees and State Behaviours currently aren't supported.
+> **Note**: Sub-states and Blend Trees are not supported.

+> **Note**: StateMachineBehaviours support ``OnStateEnter``, ``OnStateUpdate`` and ``OnStateExit``

 ### Timeline